listly/listly-wordpress-plugin/readme.txt

 == Changelog ==

 = 2.2 =
-* Added AJAX option for Sidebar Widget.
+* Added dynamic update of Sidebar Widget for cache enabled sites.

 = 2.1 =
 * Increased number of posts to fetch to 100 for Widget.